bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Alignment-Tin-12d-1/readme.md

 and the file has an IfcMapConversion to translate the data from Truncated Coordinates to Map Coordinates (Eastings and Northings).
 There was no 2D rotation or change of scale for X and Y in the IfcMapConversion.

-I don't know if the coordinates in the TUM file were truncated map coordinates or local engineerng coordinates.
+I don't know if the coordinates in the TUM file were truncated map coordinates or local engineering coordinates.
-But being a real Civil project I suspect they are truncated map coordindates.
+But being a real Civil project I suspect they are truncated map coordinates.

 The TUM IFC 4x1 data consists of two tins and 5 alignments: